 Washington started permitting the establishment of medical cannabis dispensaries statewide following voters' approval of I-692 (Initiative 692), otherwise known as the Washington State Medical Use of Marijuana Act.
 This Act legalized medical marijuana in the state, allowing patients with certain severe health conditions to access medicinal cannabis from licensed dispensaries legally.

-A first-time marijuana consumer intending to visit a dispensary in the city can search online using terms like "dispensaries near me" or "weed dispensaries in Kirkland" for a list of licensed dispensaries near them.
+A first-time marijuana consumer intending to visit a dispensary in the city can search online using terms like "dispensaries near me" or "weed dispensaries near Kirkland" for a list of licensed dispensaries near them.
 Once they find any, the consumer can contact the dispensary and inquire about their products, what they should bring, and what they should expect whenever they visit.
-Generally, it is essential to hold some cash when visiting any Kirkland marijuana dispensary, as most dispensaries in the city do not accept other forms of payment.
+Generally, it is essential to hold some cash when visiting any marijuana dispensary, as most dispensaries in the city do not accept other forms of payment.

 Adult-use marijuana laws in Kirkland align with the Washington State cannabis laws.
 It is illegal for anyone younger than 21 to possess or use marijuana for recreational purposes in Kirkland.
 Possession is subject to certain limits set by the state.
 Similarly, the city forbids individuals from cultivating marijuana plants at home for personal use.
 It is unlawful to operate any motor vehicle while under the influence of marijuana.
 All marijuana purchases for recreational purposes in Kirkland must be made from licensed weed dispensaries.
 Otherwise, such marijuana is deemed illegal.